Design-based finite-sample analysis for regression adjustment: INTRODUCTION

 \item \emph{Finite-sample-valid inference} (Section \ref{sec:main-result-oracle}).
 Combining these bounds yields an instance‑adaptive error radius $\varepsilon_{\cS}$ such that, for any $\delta \in (0,1)$,

 producing finite‑sample‑valid $(1 - \delta)$ confidence intervals under complete randomization, without requiring asymptotic limits (Theorem~\ref{thm:oracle}).

 \item \emph{Oracle swap sensitivity and covariate $Q$-geometry} (Section \ref{sec:main_OLS_RA}).
-Specializing to OLS adjustment, we derive a closed‑form \emph{paired deletion–insertion} identity (Theorem \ref{thm:perturbation_identity}) for the \emph{oracle} one‑swap change $\Delta_{ij}\hat\tau_{\mathrm{OLS}}(\cS)$ with respect to exchanging units $i\leftrightarrow j$ by rank‑one pseudoinverse updates applied to the ratio‑of‑quadratics representation of the intercepts (Proposition~\ref{prop:mu_ratio}).
-The resulting formulas suggest that the leverages and cross‑leverages governs sensitivity via the covariate $Q$‑geometry.
+Specializing to OLS adjustment, we derive a closed‑form \emph{paired deletion–insertion} identity (Theorem \ref{thm:perturbation_identity}) for the \emph{oracle} one‑swap change $\Delta_{ij}\hat\tau_{\mathrm{OLS}}(\cS)$ with respect to exchanging units $i\leftrightarrow j$ by applying rank‑one pseudoinverse updates to the ratio‑of‑quadratics representation of the intercepts (Proposition~\ref{prop:mu_ratio}).
+The resulting formulas suggest that the covariate $Q$‑geometry governs sensitivity via leverages and standardized residual energy.

-\item \emph{Toward data‑driven proxies} (Appendix \ref{sec:additional_discussion}).
-We outline computable envelopes that depend only on observed outcomes and covariates, while preserving similar $Q$‑geometric control of sensitivity and serving as practical proxies for the oracle quantities. \end{enumerate}